 My life, my choice

-My name is Muhammad and I am from the Punjab side of Pakistan, close to Lahore and this is my story.
+My name is Muhammad, I am from the Punjab side of Pakistan, close to Lahore and this is my story.

 Over there, everything is scary for an LGBTI person like me.
 If you ever go outside, your family is unsure whether you’ll come back.
 It was a very hard life because, back home, they don’t understand that my life is my choice.

 I realised I was gay when I was 18 years old.
 My family caught me at home with someone and my brother beat me two or three times.
-My mom kept telling me it wouldn’t happen again, but the last time my brother caught me, he said he’d kill me, so I ran away to Karachi.
+My mom told me it wouldn’t happen again, but the last time my brother caught me, he said he’d kill me.
+I ran away to Karachi.